 Take note that the search bar allows you to search for a specific wallet address, meaning that finding a wallet, viewing its total balance and reviewing its most recent transactions is a simple and convenient process.

 User Wallet Page

-Hovering your cursor over a Timestamp allows you to view even more precise data regarding the time of a transaction.
+Hovering your cursor over an Age allows you to view even more precise data regarding the time of a transaction.
 Similarly, hovering over an Amount (ARK) or Fee (ARK) will reveal the fiat currency value of the respective transaction or transaction fee.

 Delegate Wallet Page

 The Delegate Wallet page displays much the same information as seen in the User Wallet page.
 However, further data is listed under the Delegate Info field: